3MF/assembler/README.md

-# Assembler for the Hack Assembly Language.
+# Assembler for the Hack Assembly Language

 Written in C for the final project of the MOOC course, "Build a Modern Computer From First Principles: From Nand to Tetris" https://www.coursera.org/learn/build-a-computer/home/